-The course will be delivered virtually via zoom.
-All students are required to attend the class remotely between 8:30 AM and 11:30 AM Eastern time.
-Students enrolled in C01 attend class on Tuesdays and those enrolled in C02 attend on Thursdays.
+The course will be delivered in person.
+All students are required to attend the class between 8:30 AM and 11:30 AM Eastern time on Wednesdays.
 Because the course depends heavily on participatory learning, it is important that the students attend all classes.